House Fire Statistics and Facts to Know in 2026

 • Residential fires affected 344,600 American homes in 2023 (a 6% decrease since 2014), though fatalities increased to 2,890 (up 5%) while injuries dropped to 10,400 (down 8%).

-• Alaska records the nation's highest death rate (23.9 per 1,000 fires) vs. Rhode Island's zero fatalities.
+• Alaska recorded the nation's highest death rate (23.9 per 1,000 fires) vs. Rhode Island's zero fatalities.

-• Cooking equipment triggered 48% of all residential fires, while unintentional careless actions caused the most expensive damage ($2.48 billion) and showed the largest growth (42% increase since 2014).
+• Cooking equipment triggered 48% of all residential fires, while unintentional or careless actions caused the costliest damage ($2.48 billion) and showed the largest growth (42% increase since 2014).

-• Single-family homes are at a higher fire risk than apartments (roughly one-in-125 household lifetime fatality risk), with fires peaking between 5 p.m. and 8 p.m. and during winter holidays.
+• Single-family homes carry a higher fire risk than apartments (roughly one-in-125 household lifetime fatality risk).
+Fires peak between 5 p.m. and 8 p.m. and during the winter holidays.

 • Standard homeowners insurance covers fire damage to structures, belongings and temporary housing expenses, though filing a claim increases premiums 20% to 35% for three to seven years.